 With years of work and efforts in the Western sector of Berlin, the former Tiergarten has once again become the favorite place of recreation for the Berliners in this democratic part of the city and country, in contrast to the communist enclave.
 The Tiergarten park had been a place for annual Allied military parades.
 When in 1953 the Soviet occupational forces crushed the workers’ protest in East Berlin with rifles and tanks, the citizens of West Berlin expressed their respect to the countrymen beyond the barbed wire.
 To honor the bravery of the Germans under the Soviet regime, the Charlottenburger Chaussee was renamed 17 July Street, thus commemorating the July 17, 1953 revolt against the communist tyranny.
 The remaining statues of the former Siegesallee were moved to the Spandau citadel and the whole area was replanned.
 Tiergarten saw its latest ambitious renovation after the unification of Germany in 1990.

-RAISING THE SOVIET MEMORIAL
+RAISING THE SOVIET MEMORIAL IN TIERGARTN IN 1945

 All while thousands of corps of Berliners, who had been killed during the seizure of the city, were still lying in the streets in May 1945 (at best later buried within destroyed city cemeteries or in accidental graves), the occupational Soviet forces made themselves busy in burying the fallen Red Army soldiers in the first instance.
 Later on, the multiple initial burials throughout the area from Zeelov heights to the center of Berlin would be taken to a few assigned locations in the German capital, with the erection of monuments.
-The most well-known places would be: 1) Memorial in Treptower Park opened in 1949; 2) Memorial complex in Schönholzer Heide in the area of Pankow, also inaugurated as early as 1949.
+The most well-known places would be: 1) Memorial in Treptower Park opened in 1949; 2) the Memorial complex in Schönholzer Heide in the area of Pankow, also inaugurated as early as 1949.
 While the erection of those two huge complexes would be initiated as late as 1947, the very first and evidently most recognizable and disputable monument to the Soviets in Berlin in Tiergarten was scheduled for opening toward the end of 1945 already.

 The decree, which prescribed the erection of three memorials in Germany (Berlin, Zeelov, Küstrin), was signed already in May 1945 and also forecasted another eleven burials in Poland only.
 As early as June 1945 the Soviet sculptor Lev Kerbel (1917-2003) and artist Vladimir Zigal (1917-2013) were accepted by Marshal Georgy Zhukov and introduced to the task.
 The opening of the first memorial complex in Berlin (at that time the exact place was still to be found) was scheduled for November and thus the anniversary of the Communist revolution.
 Nikolai V. Sergiyevsky would later join the initial duo of creators.

-The choosing of the exact location for the new memorial was to become the first task for the creative group.
-Based on the previous Allied consultations and agreements, toward July 12, 1945, Berlin was divided into four sectors of occupation: Soviet, American, British, and French.
+Choosing of the exact location for the new memorial was to become the first task for the creative group.
+Based on the previous Allied consultations and agreements, on July 12, 1945, Berlin was divided into four sectors of occupation: Soviet, American, British, and French.
 Kerbel and Zigal, two masterminds behind the erection of the first among the three Soviet monuments in Germany, insisted on choosing a spot of land in their occupational zone.
 At the same time, the military engineers preferred the site in the Tiergarten park, symbolically next to the conquered Reichstag and on the crossroad of the never-finished “Welthauptstadt Germania”.
 Marshal Georgy Zhukov also gave his preference to the latter choice, thus rejecting a few locations within the Soviet zone in favor of the eastern Tiergarten.
 The exact spot of land looked like a wrecking yard with the damaged artillery pieces from the last days of resistance.

 The choice of the location inside the British occupational zone resulted in a necessity to appeal for construction permission from the Allies.
 The meeting with the British commandant Lewis Lyne, a veteran commander from Northern Africa, took place as early as July 26, 1945.
 Followed by a brief mutual field inspection, those in charge gave their oral and later written permission for the construction, as well as assurances of favoritism.
 The neighboring preserved erections were reserved for the construction workers.
 In actual terms, the process of creating the sculptural compositions had been initiated prior to the construction works in Tiergarten, which was put into reality already in August, only three months prior to the scheduled opening.
 It is worth noting, that the lack of proficiency necessitated the sculptors to hire a few German companies and people of particular professions: molders, figure-casters, and general laborers.
 These men were happy to have a job, which was to help their families not to starve.
 Every worker was offered prospects of an everyday ration, yet they were denied work on the other projects.